Dimtemp/PowerShell-training/200-WMI-and-CIM.md

 ## Task 2: Filtering WMI Objects
 1. Run this command: ```Get-WmiObject –Class Win32_Service```
 1. This displays all services.
+1. Run this command: ```Get-WmiObject –Class Win32_Service | Where-Object Name -LIKE 'Sp*'```
+1. This displays a list of all services with a name that starts with Sp.
+Notice the wildcard character: *.
 1. Run this command: ```Get-WmiObject –Class Win32_Service -Filter "Name LIKE 'Sp%'"```
 1. Pay special attention to the spelling and punctuation.
-Also notice the alternative filter.
+Also notice the filter.
 You might expect **Name -LIKE Sp*,** but instead we use **Name LIKE 'Sp%'**.
 This is because this is a WMI filter, which has it's own language: WMI Query Language (WQL).
 1. Remember the PowerShell saying "Filter left, Format right"?
 Now we're filtering at the source (left).